Cambyses II: Imperial Administration

 Although a tax system existed during the reigns of Cyrus and Cambyses, it was not a systematic one, and thus the subjects of the king were either obligated to give gifts, or pay taxes.
-As was the case during his father's reign, Cambyses' satraps were all of Persian stock: Gubaru in Babylonia-Trans-Euphrates: Aryandes in Egypt: Oroetes in Sardis, Mitrobates in Dascylium, Dadarsi in Bactria, and Vivana in Arachosia.
+As was the case during his father's reign, Cambyses's satraps were all of Persian stock: Gubaru in Babylonia-Trans-Euphrates: Aryandes in Egypt: Oroetes in Sardis, Mitrobates in Dascylium, Dadarsi in Bactria, and Vivana in Arachosia.
 Likewise, the imperial treasurer in Babylon, Mithradata, was also from a Persian family.
 Indeed, the senior officials and officers accompanying Cambyses in Egypt were composed solely of Persians.
 The most notable of these Persians were relatives of the king, such as his cousin Darius, who occupied high offices under Cyrus and Cambyses, and serving as a spear-bearer under the latter.
-Darius' father, Hystaspes, served as the governor of Parthia and Hyrcania, or at least held a prominent role there.
+Darius's father, Hystaspes, served as the governor of Parthia and Hyrcania, or at least held a prominent role there.
 Important offices centred around the king was also occupied by the Persians, as in the case of Prexaspes, who served as the "message-bearer" of Cambyses, and Sisamnes, who was the royal judge but later executed by Cambyses.

 Personal life

 According to Herodotus, Cambyses was labelled a "despot" by the Persians due to his being "half-mad, cruel, and insolent".
 However, this would seem to be part of later Persian and Egyptian propaganda critical of Cambyses.
-Indeed, due to Cambyses' willingness to consolidate authority to himself, the Persian tribal nobility were increasingly antagonistic towards him.
+Indeed, due to Cambyses's willingness to consolidate authority to himself, the Persian tribal nobility were increasingly antagonistic towards him.